Understanding the NFPA Emergency Exit Door Requirements - Inspect Point

 Access to an Exit

-While these NFPA emergency exit door requirements differ from place to place, this is the general rule of thumb:
+While NFPA emergency exit door requirements differ from place to place, this is the general rule of thumb:

 • Buildings that do not have a sprinkler system should have a maximum travel distance to an exit under 150 feet.